B2B Web Design: 4 Stellar Software Website Examples

 Like page load times on your website, your site will simply lose your audience if it is not optimized for mobile.

-This is where the majority of web traffic is coming from and it will continue to accelerate in the near future.
+This is where most web traffic is coming from, and it will continue to accelerate shortly.

 According to statistics, over half of all search traffic is already conducted on smartphones and tablets.

 And remember that B2B prospects conduct an overwhelming amount of their research BEFORE deciding to visit an agency or service provider’s website, so if you’re losing them on mobile, you’re losing them, period.